ezsystems/commerce-documentation/docs/guide/data_providers/data_providers.md

+# Data providers

+Data providers define where product information is stored.

+You can use one of two data providers: the content model data provider and the eContent data provider.

-# Switching the data provider
+## Switching the data provider

-You can switch the data provider, either with the command line or manually.
+You can switch the data provider either with the command line or manually.
 Only one data provider can be activated per installation.

-## Switching using a command line
+### Switching using command line

 The `silversolutions:switchdataprovider` command switches between the content model data provider and eContent.
 It is useful especially for testing purposes.